xvik/dropwizard-guicey/src/doc/docs/concepts.md

 ```

 !!! tip
-    You can even perform [mass overrides with some predicate](guide/configuration.md#disable-by-predicate).
+    You can even perform [mass disables by predicate](guide/configuration.md#disable-by-predicate).
-    For example, disable all extensions in package:
+    For example, disable all installations (extensions, bundles etc) from package:
     ```java
     .disable(Disables.inPackage("some.package.here"))
     ```